The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Physical Analysis

-The age–metallicity relation (AMR) allows us to probe the timing of enrichment and the relative contributions of the two infall episodes throughout the bulge formation history.
-Figure~\ref{fig:amr-fit} compares the posterior age–metallicity relation implied by our MDF–constrained models with the microlensed bulge dwarfs of \citet{Bensby17}, using the revised ages from \citet{Joyce2023} (red stars) and the original \citet{Bensby17} ages (blue triangles).
-The posterior ensemble forms a relatively narrow high-metallicity ridge from $\sim 2$ to $\sim 11$~Gyr, with [Fe/H] remaining close to solar over most of this interval and then declining sharply at the oldest ages, reflecting a predominantly old bulge population.
-This behavior is a direct consequence of the model’s rapid early enrichment and sustained high metallicity over most of bulge history.
-The \citet{Joyce2023} ages for the \citet{Bensby17} stars lie closer to this ridge, with residuals typically within $\sim 0.1$–$0.2$~dex in [Fe/H].
-In contrast, the original \citet{Bensby17} ages place many super-solar metallicity stars younger than the model sequence.
-For [Fe/H]~$>0$, many of the \citet{Bensby17} ages are displaced to younger values by $\Delta t \sim 2$–$3$~Gyr relative to the posterior ridge, which appears as a coherent trend in the residual panel at ages $\lesssim 6$–$7$~Gyr.
+The AMR allows us to probe the timing of enrichment and the relative contributions of the two infall episodes throughout the bulge formation history.
+Figure~\ref{fig:amr-fit} compares the posterior AMR implied by our MDF-constrained models with the microlensed bulge dwarfs of \citet{Bensby17}, using the revised ages from \citet{Joyce2023} (red stars) and the original \citet{Bensby17} ages (blue triangles).
+The posterior ensemble forms a relatively narrow high-metallicity ridge from $\sim 2$ to $\sim 11$~Gyr, with [Fe/H] remaining close to solar over most of this interval, then declining sharply at the oldest ages, reflecting a predominantly old bulge population.
+This behavior is a direct consequence of the model's rapid early enrichment and sustained high metallicity over most of the bulge history.
+The \citet{Joyce2023} ages for the \citet{Bensby17} stars lie closer to this ridge, with residuals typically within $\sim 0.1$ $0.2$~dex in [Fe/H].
+In contrast, the original \citet{Bensby17} ages place many supersolar-metallicity stars younger than the model sequence.
+For [Fe/H]~$>0$, many of the \citet{Bensby17} ages are displaced to younger values by $\Delta t \sim 2$--$3$~Gyr relative to the posterior ridge, which appears as a coherent trend in the residual panel at ages $\lesssim 6$--$7$~Gyr.